top of page

 DO look out for answers to basic info (payment, delivery, booking, etc) to be provided.

-DO look for an "About" page and a reviews/testimonials page for their magic spells.
+DO look for an "About" page and a reviews/testimonials page for their magick spells.

-4. Watch out for Websites Offering Only Western Union Payments for Magic Spells
+4. Watch out for Websites Offering Only Western Union Payments for Magick Spells

-I offer this option in the rare instance someone does not use Paypal, or has no means to use Stripe in order to purchase my spellcasting services.
-I hardly ever get a request for this method, and that's good for me, as it's a hassle.
-But for the more unscrupulous merchants out there, Western Union is the ONLY payment method they offer for their magic spells.
-Sites like this always provide a phone number and ask you to call them to discuss your case/arrange payment, etc. They get you on the phone, groom you with their spiel, then ask you to send $xxx by Western Union to pay for magic spells (and they are frequently insanely expensive, which can be another red flag).
-Sadly,I've heard many a story about these types then "ghosting" clients, so beware.
-A genuine spellcaster may well offer Western Union or similar as "a" payment method for magic spell services, but a real witch will have more traditional methods in place as options too.
+A big red flag is waving at your if the advert, website or practitioner talks about Western Union as the ONLY payment method they offer for their magick spells.
+Sites like this always provide a phone number and ask you to call them to discuss your case/arrange payment, etc. They get you on the phone, groom you with their sales pitch, then ask you to send $xxx by Western Union to pay for magick spells (and they are frequently insanely expensive-another red flag).
+Sadly,I've heard many a story about these types then "ghosting" clients, or hounding them to get more business.

 5. A Genuine Spellcaster Will Not Scare You with Talk of Being Cursed or Threaten You in Any Way